jasminecronin/intro-to-cs-I/README.md

 A simple game again using Turtle Graphics.
 You control a turtle named Alex who has to catch another turtle named Alice.
 Turns for movement alternate.
 Alice can turn left or right 90°, or move forward 20 pixels.
 Alex can turn left or right 45°, or move forward or backward 30 pixels.

 Running the file opens the game in a new window with a blank console.
 Moves are input into the console, and enter must be pressed to register each move.

+### Assignment 3 - AI Training

+A Game of Nuts: some number of nuts are on a table.
+Two players take turns picking up between 1 and 3 nuts.
+The player who has to pick up the last nut from the table loses the game.

+This game can be played with:
+* Two human players, each taking turns entering their choice into the console
+* A human player and an untrained AI player that effectively makes their choices randomly
+* A human player and a trained AI player.
+To play this, the AI first plays 100,000 practice games with another AI.
+Each AI records a probability table to tell them the move with the greatest chance of winning the game given the current number of nuts on the table.

+This game is text-based and played from the console.